A Log PSS morphism with applications to Lagrangian embeddings: Introduction

-For simplicity, we assume that $Z^0$ is connected.
-The symplectic topology of these varieties (and the closely related conic bundles over $\mathbb{C}^{n-1}$) is very rich and can be approached from different perspectives, see for instance \cite{AAK, catdyn, KS}.
+The rest of this paper explores applications of our construction to Lagrangian embeddings.
+An interesting class of examples can be constructed as follows.
+Let $X^o$ be an affine variety with trivial canonical bundle and consider a regular function $f: X^o \to \mathbb{C}$ whose zero set $Z^o$ is smooth.
+We define the \emph{affine conic bundle} to be the affine variety $X$ defined by the equation: The symplectic topology of these varieties is very rich and can be approached from different perspectives, see for instance \cite{AAK, catdyn, KS} (these references generally take the base to be either $(\mathbb{C}^*)^{n-1}$ or $\mathbb{C}^{n-1}$).
 For example, there is a standard construction of Lagrangian spheres in $X$ given by taking a suitable Lagrangian disc $j: D^{n-1} \to (\mathbb{C}^*)^{n-1}$ with boundary on the discriminant locus and ``suspending" it to a Lagrangian $S^n \hookrightarrow X$ \cite{HIV, GM, SeidelSus}.

 It is natural to ask: \emph{what are the possible topologies of exact Lagrangians in these conic bundles}?
 The suspension construction typically provides a large collection of Lagrangian spheres and Seidel \cite{catdyn}*{Chapter 11} has provided constructions of exact Lagrangian tori in certain examples.
-Our first application is a relatively complete classification of the diffeomorphism types of exact Lagrangian submanifolds in 3-dimensional conic bundles over $(\mathbb{C}^*)^2$.
+Our first application is the following classification result concerning the diffeomorphism types of exact Lagrangian submanifolds in 3-dimensional conic bundles over affine surfaces $X^o$ with trivial canonical bundle.

+\begin{thm} (See Theorem \ref{thm: app2sec6gen}) Let $X$ be a 3-dimensional affine conic bundle of the form \eqref{eq: conicbundle} over an affine surface $X^o$ with trivial canonical bundle.
+Then, any closed, oriented, exact Lagrangian submanifold $Q \hookrightarrow X$ must be diffeomorphic to one of the following 3-manifolds: \begin{itemize} \item a product $S^1 \times B$ for $B$ a Riemann surface of genus $\geq 1$; or \item a connected sum $\#_n S^1 \times S^2$ for some $n \geq 0$. \end{itemize} (by convention, the case $n=0$ corresponds to $S^3$). \end{thm}

+Theorem \ref{thm: app2sec6gen} represents a relatively sharp classification: following Proposition \ref{thm: app2sec6}, we provide examples of exact Lagrangian embeddings $\#_n S^1 \times S^2 \to X$ for $n\geq 2$ (these arise by essentially replacing the disc in the suspension construction by a suitable exact embedding of $C_n$, a sphere minus $n+1$-discs).
+It also suggests a close connection between exact Lagrangian surfaces in $X^o$ (with boundary on $Z^o$) and exact Lagrangian 3-folds in the affine conic bundle $X$.
+To illustrate this, it is well-known that there are no exact Lagrangian embeddings of closed surfaces of genus $g \geq 2$ in $(\mathbb{C}^*)^2$.
+Motivated by this, we prove that when $X^o=(\mathbb{C}^*)^2$, one can strengthen Theorem \ref{thm: app2gen} by excluding exact Lagrangian products of surfaces of genus $g \geq 2$ with $S^1$: